 - Windows 10 Pro has N and KN variants

-- It switches its user interface to make it suitable for PCs, 2-in-1 devices, tablets, or even turns your phone into a PC.
+- It switches its user interface to make it suitable for PCs, 2-in-1 devices, and tablets or even turns your phone into a PC.

 - Choose deferred updates so you can decide when and how to update your devices